 Ready To Get Prepared For Any Emergency?

 If you’re looking for a complete guide for assembling an emergency supply kit, look no further than this handy article.
-These 20 items are everything you need to sustain you and your family for up to 72 hours and respond to natural disasters, severe weather, power outages, home accidents, and more.
+These 20 items are everything you need to sustain you and your family for up to 72 hours and respond to natural disasters, severe weather, power outages, home accidents, and will even help you survive in the wilderness for a few days.
 Since a majority of Americans don’t have an emergency plan or the resources they need when a crisis hits, making your own plan and stocking up on what you need is doing your part to actively change the statistics.
 Keep reading to learn everything you need to build your own emergency kit and keep you and your family safe if the worst happens!

 A multi-tool equips you with all the functionality of a fully-stocked toolbox in a convenient and easy-to-use format.
 It’s small enough to stash in your emergency kit and grab when you need pliers, a saw, a knife, a screwdriver, or other tools that might come in handy in an emergency.